input-output-hk/Alonzo-testnet/resources/README.md

 # Resources
-This folder contains some useful resources, including simple Plutus scripts.
+This folder contains some useful resources, including some simple [pre-built Plutus scripts](plutus-scripts) and example [sources](plutus-sources).

 The sources need to be built with GHC 8.10.4 (8.10.5 may also work), e.g.